Lifting HPA and DCO restrictions

 Diagnostics showing active HPA and DCO restrictions

-To disable any limitations that have been applied to the drive’s firmware, click on the Unclip HPA/DCO subcategory under Device Utilities category of the left-side menu and click on Unclip button.
+To disable any limitations that have been applied to the drive’s firmware, go to Device Utilities > Unclip HPA/DCO and click the Unclip button.

 Unclip HPA and DCO